 Make Google Calendar a part of your daily life - Tips & Tricks

-The multi-billion dollar tech giant Google has launched many great apps for the consumers.
+The multi-billion-dollar tech giant Google has launched many great apps for consumers.
 The majority are free applications such as Gmail, Drive, Docs, Hangout, Analytics, Sites, etc. Among all these awesome apps, my personal favorite is Google Calendar.

 12 Google Calendar Tips & Tricks to make you organized:

 1) Add an Appointment / Event directly from google search

 Simply go to google search and type “Make an appointment” or “Create an Event”.

 Next, click on “edit event” which will take you to the google calendar web app.
 Here, you will see a pop-up on the screen that shows the event details with the time you selected.

 One interesting thing that you may notice is that the calendar automatically makes the pop-up background texture related to the event.
 In this case, since I have created an event about the dentist appointment, it has chosen a toothbrush texture, which looks nice.

 The second way to create an event in the calendar app is by clicking on the specific date.

 You will be prompted with a pop-up where you need to put down the details about your event.
 For example, Dentist's Follow up Appointment at 11:00 am.
 Hit save, and you are done.